 This library supports meta-programming, i.e., the manipulation of Curry programs in Curry.
 For this purpose, the library contains definitions of data types for the representation of Curry programs in the FlatCurry format where all function definitions are at the top-level and pattern matching is replaced by case expressions and disjunctions.

 Data type for representing a Curry module in the intermediate form.
-A value of this data type has the form

 (Prog modname imports typedecls functions opdecls)